AdiBonofiel95/GistMD/README.md

 Have a databse available and change DATABASE_URL variable according to the db attached if needed, as well as datasource inputs in schema.prisma.
 Once variables are set, open a cli and nevigate to GistMD-proj/back-source, and run `$npm run start:dev`.
 Open another cli and nevigate to GistMD-proj/client, and then run `$npm start`.
+Recommended to open the app using Edge browser, so when opening in "mobile mode" scrolling is available.

 ### Important: